 Description of original award (Fiscal Year 2022, $750,000)

-The NIA Restorative Justice Connector Program will expedite resolutions and time-sensitive resources for 180 individuals leaving prison, identifying the root causes of their incarceration, working to reduce risk factors and triggers for recidivism, working with facility administration to ensure a seamless transition to community reentry services, and ensuring clients’ adherence to treatment programs inside and outside of facilities - all within a holistic, family-stabilizing framework.
+The NIA Restart Connector will expedite resolutions and time-sensitive resources for 180 individuals leaving prison, identifying the root causes of their incarceration, working to reduce risk factors and triggers for recidivism, working with facility administration to ensure a seamless transition to community reentry services, and ensuring clients’ adherence to treatment programs inside and outside of facilities - all within a holistic, family-stabilizing framework.
 The NIA will help formerly incarcerated individuals gain and sustain successful reentry with financial independence, career growth and long-term health and stability.